 Plagiarism includes any use of words or ideas of another writer that would allow readers unfamiliar with the source to assume that the words or ideas originated with you.
 THIS INCLUDES USE OF IMAGES.
 Policy does not allow me to judge whether an instance of plagiarism is accidental or deliberate.
 If I find in your work 1) another writer's work inserted without quotation marks or acknowledgment, 2) a close, unacknowledged paraphrase of someone else's writing, or 3) another writer's research or analysis presented without acknowledgment, then I will treat it like a plagiarized assignment and deal with it appropriately.
 Sanctions range from failing the assignment to expulsion from the university.
 I take the issue of plagiarism very seriously, and will enforce the university's plagiarism policies to their full extent.

-Please see The Tigercub for official university policies relating to plagiarism and penalties.
+Please see Auburn University's policies relating to plagiarism and penalties.

 Back to Top